 Overall, the QPower delivers a lot of power, hill climbing, and off-road capabilities in a relatively compact and affordable scooter.
-It is as thrilling as the most beastly scooters we’ve ridden, but the trade-off is less quality, compared to more premium scooters like those from Kaabo and Zero.
+It is as thrilling as the most beastly scooters we’ve ridden.
+Still, the trade-off is less quality compared to more premium scooters like those from Kaabo and Zero.

-The QPower has dual 40 amp controllers that supply power to dual 60V electric motors — for a combined power of 3200 watts.
-All this power allows the QPower to burnout from a standstill in dual motor.
+The QPower has dual 40 amp controllers that supply power to dual 60V electric motors — for a combined power of 3200-watts.
+All this power allows the QPower to burnout from a standstill in dual motor mode.

 The QPower has fantastic acceleration — among the best we’ve tested — going from zero to 15 mph in 1.8 seconds, to 25 mph in 3.7 seconds, to 35 mph in 7 seconds, and to 40 mph in 10.1 seconds.

 This acceleration is on par with the fastest, most beastly scooters out there, including the Kaabo Wolf Warrior 11, Zero 10X, and Kaabo Mantis.

 You can see and compare full real-world test data on our electric scooter performance tests page.

 The QPower has savage hill-climbing ability, sailing up our hill climb test (200ft, 10% grade, 165 lb rider) in 7.5 seconds with an average speed of 18.1 mph.